joyceem/MPEP_tutorials/tutorials/DivergenceTimeEstimation_BEAST_TargetCapture.md

 ```
 Each line represents the statistics for the gene tree, with the first column showing the root-to-tip variance, and the second column showing the tree length.

+**Root-to-tip Variance** measures the variability in distances from the root to each tip.
+It assesses rate heterogeneity and molecular clock deviations of the tree (/gene).
+Interpretation:
+ - Low variance → Clock-like evolution (uniform rates across lineages).
+ - High variance → Rate heterogeneity (some lineages evolve faster/slower).

+**Tree length** measures the sum of all branch lengths in the tree.
+It represents the total amount of evolutionary change in the tree (/gene).
+Interpretation:
+ - Long tree length → High evolutionary divergence.
+ - Short tree length → Low evolutionary divergence.

 Now, we can calculate the bipartition support of all gene trees with `get_bp_genetrees.py`:
 ```bash
 python scripts/SortaDate/src/get_bp_genetrees.py -h